euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 predictive modelling analyses [Ligands12]_ [Targets13]_.
 Such analyses typically involve the generation of classification models trained on the structural features of compounds with known activity.
-Given a new compound, the model then predicts  that predicts likely biological targets, based on the enrichment of structural features against known targets in the training set.
+Given a new compound, the model predicts likely biological targets, based on the enrichment of structural features against known targets in the training set.
-We implemented our own classification model using
+We implemented our own classification model using:

-i) a carefully selected subset of ChEMBL as a training set stored as a pandas dataframe, ii) structural features computed by RDKit, iii) the naive Bayesian classification method implemented in scikit-learn.
+1. a carefully selected subset of ChEMBL as a training set stored as a pandas dataframe,
+2. structural features computed by RDKit,
+3. the naive Bayesian classification method implemented in scikit-learn.

 As a result, ChEMBL provides both predictions of likely targets for known drug compounds available online
 (e.g. in https://www.ebi.ac.uk/chembl/compound/inspect/CHEMBL502), along with the